-Enter one or more email addresses (separated by commas) which will get notified whenever a request is blocked on your site.
+Email this Enter one or more email addresses (separated by commas) which will get notified whenever a address on blocked request is blocked on your site.
 For example alice@example.com for one recipient only or bob@example.com, charlie@example.net, diane@example.org for multiple recipients.
 The email addresses need not be in the same domain name and don't even need to be users of the site itself.
 Any email address will do.